altruios/namshubettulpa/public/namshubettuple/interludes.md

 ~His eyes~
 'That should open her up a bit more, Robert is a good trojan horse.'
 ~Al-tok stopped~
+'Trojan horse...
-'Trojan horse... what else is in this head?, inventory later.'
+What else is in this head?
+Inventory later.'
 "AG::Why would you... you..."
 ~Alice started to stutter, then falter, then stop~ *Al-tok rose and joined Robert by Alice's fallen body*